liamnewmarch/console-shim/README.md

 ### Help me debug ###

-I've only used this script on IE9 - can you help me test IE10?
-Let me know if this shim is needed, and whether it works.
+I've only used this script on IE9 - can you help me test IE10 and IE11?
+Create an issue or fire a tweet at <a href="https://twitter.com/liamnewmarch">@liamnewmarch</a>.

+### Licensing ###

+This code is distributed under a <a href="http://creativecommons.org/licenses/by/3.0/">CC-BY</a> license.